anonresearcher123/TunA/README.md

 }
 ```

+The first two fields describe the name or label of the API.
+Here, the label also serves as a key and can be uniquely identified.
+The field `timeout` describes the time that must elapse between two requests in order to be allowed to make another request to the API.
+The timeout was introduced to be able to model rate limits, as APIs are often limited in the number of requests per second.
+The fields `format` and `url` represent the response format of the API and the URL that must be used to make requests.

 ### Setting up a function store
 The configuration file `config.json` can be used to define the storage location for one or multiple sets of function definitions (also denoted as function store).